 I also hear from people who avoid edibles entirely because they never know what the effects will be and hate the feeling of couch lock, paranoia, and/or brain fog.

-While a solid dose of cannabinoids is what some people need in order to alleviate their symptoms enough to feel good, many people might have better results using cannabis if they use much less than they think they need to.
+While a solid dose of cannabinoids is what some people need in order to alleviate their symptoms enough to feel good or as a doctor recommendation, many people have found better results using cannabis using much less than they think they need to.

-Micro-dosing is both an art and an unstudied science.
-Its the best way I’ve found to manage pain in the long term and stay clearheaded, but figuring out your perfect micro-dose takes patience and experimentation.
+Micro-dosing is both an art and an understudied science.
+It's the best way I've found to manage pain in the long term and stay clearheaded without getting anxious, but figuring out your perfect micro-dose takes patience and experimentation.

-I love making low-dose edibles so I can eat enough infused food to feel full and satisfied without feeling like I could have a meaningful conversation with a dolphin.
+I love making low-dose edibles so I can eat enough infused food to feel satisfied without feeling like I could have a meaningful conversation with a dolphin.

 These gummies were mellow enough that I could eat at least three big gummy worms over the course of a few hours and be at full function.